wpgp/peanutButter/README.md

 See the vignette for the peanutButter::jelly shiny application using: `vignette('jelly', package='peanutButter')`

-### peanutButter::jelly
+### peanutButter web application

-peanutButter::jelly is an R shiny application that allows you to produce rapid-response gridded population estimates from building footprints. peanutButter::jelly is available on the web at <a href="https://apps.worldpop.org/peanutButter" target="_blank">https://apps.worldpop.org/peanutButter</a>.
+peanutButter includes an R shiny application that allows you to produce rapid-response gridded population estimates from building footprints.
+The peanutButter application is available on the web at <a href="https://apps.worldpop.org/peanutButter" target="_blank">https://apps.worldpop.org/peanutButter</a>.
 You can also run the application locally from your R console using:

 ```r
 peanutButter::jelly()